circlefin/stablecoin-evm/doc/tokendesign.md

 - Unpausing emits an `Unpause()` event

 ## Upgrading
 The Fiat Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.zeppelinos.org/docs/upgradeability_AdminUpgradeabilityProxy.html].
-[FiatToken.sol](../contracts/FiatToken.sol) is the implementation, the actual token will be a
+[FiatTokenV1.sol](../contracts/FiatTokenV1.sol) and [FiatTokenV2.sol](../contracts/FiatTokenV2.sol) are implementations, the actual token will be a
  Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
 This pattern allows CENTRE to upgrade the logic of any deployed tokens seamlessly.